-A member of the influential "Antwerp Six," now head of fashion of their alma mater the Royal Academy Antwerp and his eponymous label, designer Walter Van Beirendonck has long been a driving force for change in the fashion industry.
+A member of the influential "Antwerp Six," former head of fashion of their alma mater the Royal Academy Antwerp and his eponymous label, designer Walter Van Beirendonck has long been a driving force for change in the fashion industry.
 He continues to show collections that are graphically strong, conceptually challenging and technically innovative.

 Of the emerging Antwerp Six, Van Beirendonck told Dazed Digital: “It was a very dynamic moment and I think that there was a lot of ambition to really make it.
 To get out of Antwerp and to get out of Belgium.
 We went through a very long process, school for four years and then four or five years of making collections in Belgium, so we were preparing ourselves for almost ten years.
 I think then we had the opportunity to create a very distinctive, recognisable signature.
 Everybody had the time to evolve in their own personal way.”